 - Muscle fatigue

 Recommended treatment for muscle cramps involves stretching and gently massaging the affected muscle.
 Applying an ice pack is advisable for serious cramps.
+An Epsom salt bath with warm water may lessen the severity of muscle cramps.
 In addition, you should drink water and/or a sports drink (e.g., Gatorade) to replenish possible excessive fluid loss and electrolyte depletion (e.g., sodium, calcium, magnesium).

 Recommended prevention for muscle cramps involves ingesting maltodextrin or dextrose, quick absorbing sugars recommended pre- and post-workout to help prevent muscle cramps.
 Also, be sure to adequately warm-up your muscles (i.e., walking, biking, stair stepping) to promote blood circulation and nutrient flow within your muscles.
 Taking adequate time to recover (e.g., 48 to 72 hours) between workouts may help to lessen muscle cramps.
 Avoid stretching cold muscles before workouts to avoid possible muscle tearing!
 Be sure to perform static stretches on muscles exercised immediately following your workouts.